-Name: Date of Birth: Grade in S School: □ Medically eligible for all sports without restriction $\hfill \Box$ Medically eligible for all sports without restriction with recommendations for further evaluation or treatr nent of
+Name: Date of Birth: Grade in School:

+□ Medically eligible for all sports without restriction

+□ Medically eligible for all sports without restriction with n recommendations for further evaluation or treatment of

 □ Medically eligible for certain sports

 □ Not medically eligible pending further evaluation

 □ Not medically eligible for any sports

-Recommendations: -
+Recommendations:

-I have examined the student named on this form and apparent clinical contraindications to practice and ca examination findings is on record in my office and ca arise after the athlete has been cleared for participat and the potential consequences are completely exp n participate in the sport(s) as outlined on thin n be made available to the school at the requion, the physician may rescind the medical el is form.
-A copy of the est of the parents.
-If igibility until the pro e physical conditions
+I have examined the student named on this form and apparent clinical contraindications to practice and call examination findings is on record in my office and call arise after the athlete has been cleared for participate and the potential consequences are completely expanding. an participate in the sport(s) as outlined on this form an be made available to the school at the request of tion, the physician may rescind the medical eligibility n.
+A copy of the physical the parents.
+If conditions

 Name of health care professional (print or type): Date of Exam:

-Address: Phone:
+Address: Phon- e:

-Signature of health care professional: MD, DO, DC, NP, or PA
+Signature of health care professional: , MD, DO, DC, NP, or PA

 SHARED EMERGENCY INFORMATION

 Allergies:

 Medications:

 Other information:

-Emergency contacts:
+Emergency contacts: ·